-The Nominating and Governance Committee will meet to consider relevant information regarding a director candidate in light of the Board-approved evaluation criteria and the needs of the Board.
+The Nominating and Governance Committee will meet to review and discuss relevant available information regarding a director candidate, considering the Board-approved evaluation criteria, the candidate's contribution to the diversity of the Board and PNC's evolving strategic needs.
 If the Committee decides not to recommend a candidate for nomination or appointment, or for additional evaluation, no further action is taken.
 The Chair of the Committee will later report that decision to the full Board, and in the case of a shareholder-recommended candidate, the Corporate Secretary will communicate the decision to the shareholder.